• Skip to primary navigation

 It is easiest to freeze this cake if it is cut into squares.
 If the cake is frosted, refrigerate the cake to make the frosting cold.
 Carefully place slices of the cake in a freezer-style zip bag.
 This cake can keep fresh for up to 4 months in the freezer.

-a piece of frosted cake with a bite cut out.
+A piece of frosted cake with a bite cut out.

 More Gluten Free Apple Desserts: